LeaderPortfolio

 Philanthropy

-Ana Maria is a member of the board of ITACI, the Child Cancer Treatment Institute.
+Ana Maria is involved in supporting various initiatives related to sustainability in mining and promoting regenerative agricultural practices.
+She is also a member of the board of ITACI, the Child Cancer Treatment Institute.

 Career Timeline